Skip to main content

 Digital Sheet Music Library

-Finding sound and video recordings
+Finding sound and video resources

 When searching for sound and video recordings in iDiscover our advice is to either use advanced search and set material type to Audio Visual, or do a simple search and subsequently use (and lock) the filters.